saifulislam05/Dekho-Post-App/README.md

-# Dekho - Photo Gallery
+# Dekho - Post Gallery

 Dekho is a simple photo gallery web application that fetches and displays photos from the Unsplash API.
 It allows users to scroll through an infinite list of photos.